dfeneyrou/styml/README.md

 Measures are all done on the same laptop (i7-11800H @2.30GHz on Linux).
 Results show that `styml` leverages the gained simplification: it is much faster and memory efficient than both libraries above, with multiple order of magnitude on the access timings.

-Some key details about the implementationleading to these results:
+Some key details about the implementation leading to these results:
  - Use of arena allocator to store and work efficiently with strings
  - Use of high performance hashtable for O(1) access time for maps
  - Use of efficient storage and document tree representation to achieve low memory footprint